 (This is symmetrical, by the way.
 If your teenage son is chafing at what he sees as excessive parental nagging, reminding him that you changed his diapers, taught him to throw a ball, and still keep a roof over his head and food in his belly is profoundly unlikely to lessen his irritation.)

 Let’s assume further that your spouse is much less worried than you are about your daughter’s low grade in math.
 Your spouse is casually aware of the problem, and naturally hopes your daughter will work it out – but your spouse figures it’s really between the kid and her teacher, and has no intention of getting into the middle.
 While you come down hard on your daughter for failing to focus on her math, your spouse mostly watches.
-In terms of my fanatics/attentives/browsers/inattentives distinction, link is to a PDF file you’re an attentive or perhaps even a fanatic with regard to your daughter’s math grade, but your spouse is merely a browser.
+In terms of my fanatics/attentives/browsers/inattentives distinction, you’re an attentive or perhaps even a fanatic with regard to your daughter’s math grade, but your spouse is merely a browser.

 When your daughter changes the subject from her mathematical weakness to her various strengths (she makes her bed; she’s nice to her younger siblings), the strategic distraction irritates you.
 It may even infuriate you.
 But your spouse, not being all that preoccupied with math in the first place, may go along with it.